headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-far.md

     $ cd sling-org-apache-sling-starter
     $ pwd

-The last step is priting the path to the Sling Starter module.
+The last step is printing the path to the Sling Starter module.

 **Note**: to obtain the latest source code from the Kickstart GitHub repository see below in the Addendum.